zkmkarlsruhe/ofxTensorFlow2/README.md

 "_TFE_ContextOptionsSetConfig", referenced from:
 ~~~

-To make the build succeed, you can exclude the arm64 architecture in Xcode so the project.See the info in the the "macOS / Xcode build" subsection under the "Installation and Build" section.
+To make the build succeed, you can exclude the arm64 architecture in Xcode so the project.
+See the info in the the "macOS / Xcode build" subsection under the "Installation and Build" section.

 ### dyld: Library not loaded: @rpath/libtensorflow.2.dylib